Hisham-Elsayed/OpenCV_CPP_Project/README.md

 OpenCV_CPP_Project is a modern C++ application demonstrating object detection using OpenCV and the YOLO (You Only Look Once) algorithm.
 The project supports detection on images, videos, and live camera feeds, using a modular, object-oriented design.

+- **SOLID Principles & Design Patterns:** The codebase demonstrates SOLID OOP principles and uses patterns like Dependency Injection, Strategy, and Polymorphism.

 ---

+> **Note:** On Windows, OpenCV logs are silenced in `main.cpp` using
+> `cv::utils::logging::setLogLevel(cv::utils::logging::LOG_LEVEL_SILENT);`
+> If you build on Linux, this line will be removed automatically.

+...

 ## Features